Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Tests

 The initial configuration follows \cite{fro17}.
 The box size and particle count are given in Table~\ref{tab:table_cases}.
-The wind and cloud have initial densities $\rho=1$ and 10, respectively, and are in pressure equilibrium at $P_0=1$.
+The wind and cloud have initial densities of $\rho=1$ and 10, respectively, and are in pressure equilibrium at $P_0=1$.
 The cloud is initially at rest, while the wind moves supersonically with Mach number $\mathcal M=2.7$.
 Wind and cloud particles are distributed in glass-like lattices, and the interface is sharp.
 Numerical studies have identified different hydrodynamic regimes as a function of the KHI characteristic time $t_{KH}=2.9$ (coresponding to our setup\footnote{We take the characteristic $t_{KH}$ time as in \cite{age07}, which is defined as $t_{KH}=1.6~t_{crush}$, where $t_{crush}$ is the cloud crushing time, right after the formation of the bow-shock; beyond this, KHI erodes the cloud surface.}) at which the KHI dominates:

 \begin{itemize} \item $t\lesssim t_{KH}$.
 Direct impact and bow-shock formation control the initial stripping of the material from the sphere.
 According to Fig.~\ref{fig:WC_1}, the cloud evolution is largely insensitive to the AV scheme.